DTadele/DTadele.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Adaptive Therapy - Light at the end of a tunnel?
+    Adaptive Therapy - Light at the end of the tunnel?
 </div>